richard-to/richard-to.github.io/programming/_posts/2025-02-09-jeopardy-live-part-2.md

     state.tool_call_responses = json.dumps(responses)
 ```

-Once the tool calls are processed, you'll see that update the Mesop state, which then updates the Gemini Live web component.
+Once the tool calls are processed, you'll see that we update the Mesop state, which then updates the Gemini Live web component.
 This is similar to the strategy we used with the Audio Player, notifying it of new audio chunks to play.

 ```javascript
 updated(changedProperties) {